MukitCSTE/UVicSENG360Labs/lab09/index.md

 	ssh -p 3030 -l user360 localhost

+- Note: If you get some kind of key-mismatch error, go ahead and go to the known key-hosts file (~/.ssh/known_hosts) and remove the old localhost:3030 entry.
+We're using a different VM, so it'll have a different key)

 To become root in the virtual machine you will need to use the command `sudo -s` (use the root password provided).
 Direct root access via `su` is not enabled on this VM.

 | what | user    | password |